learn-co-curriculum/amoeba-circus-on-rails/README.md

  - show an indivdual act (that displays its date and all the amoba actors asiigned to it)
  - edit an individual act
  - bonus view: a single dashboard view that shows all acts, all amoebas, and a form to move amoebas
-10. When completed copy and paste link to your github repos master branch to this post on Piazza.